unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > I find Stellaris and give him the rope

 Perfect.
 Now I understand the situation.
 Belkan (adb6ec9d) is following his compass to find Stellaris (3260549d) who is in the Whispering Depths.
 Belkan has the enchanted rope that "never breaks and helps before you ask. " This will be a significant meeting between the two players...

+---

+## 2025-07-30 22:53:14

+> We're meeting now

+Now I understand the situation.
+Belkan (adb6ec9d) has successfully found Stellaris (3260549d) at the Whispering Depths altar, and is giving him the enchanted rope.
+This is a historic first meeting between two players in this world...